eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

   information](../../TraCI/Vehicle_Signalling.md) to the output
 - **--fcd-output.distance** will add [kilometrage](../Railways.md#kilometrage-mileage-chainage) information to the output
 - **--fcd-output.acceleration** will add acceleration data to the output (also lateral acceleration when using the [sublane model](../SublaneModel.md)
-- **--fcd-output.max-leader-distance FLOAT** will add attributes leaderGap, leaderSpeed, leaderID whenever a vehicle has a leader within the given distance
+- **--fcd-output.max-leader-distance FLOAT** will add attributes leaderGap, leaderSpeed, leaderID whenever a vehicle has a leader within the given distance.
+Otherwise, leaderID will be "" and leaderGap, leaderSpeed will be -1.
 - **--fcd-output.params KEY1,KEY2,...** adds [generic parameters](../GenericParameters.md) to the output (supports device and carfollowmodel parameters as well as arbitrary user-define values)
 - **--fcd-output.attributes ATTR1,ATTR2,...** restricts written attributes to the given list (to reduce output).
   - The special attribute `vehicle` may be given to add a vehicle attribute to each person (and thereby distinguish riding from walking persons).